File for Divorce in Queens County, NY

 The New York Family Court also allows couples to get divorced based on a series of grounds (adultery, cruelty, etc.), but people rarely choose this option.

-The Likelihood of a Divorce Trial
+The Likelihood of a Divorce Trial in New York

 When many people think of divorce, they picture an uncomfortable courtroom battle that breaks down relationships and ends with both parties bitter and frustrated.
 However, less than 10% of divorces ever make it to trial.